DreamCloud vs Puffy Mattress

 Clearly, there’s more to know about both beds, which is precisely why we’ve taken the time to write such an extensive post below.
 Hope it helps!

-Puffy is a foam bed—a bit like Leesa or Casper—that’s targeting young professionals whom want a nice bed at a comforting price.
+Puffy is a foam bed—a bit like Leesa or Casper—that’s targeting sleepers who want a comfortable foa, bed at a reasonable price.
 The bed actually exploded onto the scene after being featured on the Ellen Show.
-Since then, it has grown to be a top tier brand, at least in the online space.
+Since then, it has grown to be a popular brand in the online space.
 They’ve had so much success that they’ve even released Puffy Lux, an upgraded, extra-soft mattress.

-The DreamCloud mattress also has a quilted euro top that gives the bed an added element of comfort.
-All in all, due to DreamCloud’s hybrid design, we give it the clear edge over Puffy when it comes to which is the better mattress for heavy and obese people.
+All in all, due to DreamCloud and DreamCloud Premier’s hybrid designs, we give them the clear edge over Puffy when it comes to which is the better mattress for heavy and obese people.
 This is consistent with what we’ve said in the past—heavy people should first try out coil/hybrid beds because they tend to be more durable in the long run.

 And if you opt to return it, that’s completely free.
 Talk about being confident in your products.
 Off the top of my head, only Nectar, Brentwood Home, and one or two others offer a full-year test window.